 Grandma’s Irish Cake

 My Irish grandmother, Annie Allen, arrived at Ellis Island in 1909, a twenty-one-year-old with two little boys—my father (4) and his little brother Sam (2), in tow.
 I can’t imagine.
-She joined her husband Bill, who’d come ahead two years earlier to work and save money for her passage, Bill had never met his son Sam.
+She joined her husband Bill, who’d come ahead two years earlier to work and save money for her passage.
+Bill had never met his son Sam.
 Grandma set up house, had two more kids, and lived a long life in her own home, cooking, baking, and tending her garden until she passed in her late 80’s.
 As a young lad—her youngest grandchild—I relished her “Irish Cake” as she called it, sitting with her for tea—a ritual she kept every afternoon around four whether I was there or not.
 During my time, Grandma’s Irish Cake was a Christmastime deal only.
 During the rest of the year, we had store-bought Irish Cake wannabe or raisin bread, either from the grocery or home-made.

-UPDATE, November 2023
+UPDATE, November 2025

 Print Pin